Skip to contents

 var

-The variable you would like to summarise
+The continuous variable to summarise

 by

-The grouping variable
+Optional grouping variable

 Value